laryziinha/forge-scryfall-scrapper/GETTING_STARTED.md

 * Forge audit behavior may vary depending on Forge version

 If something goes wrong, open an issue on GitHub or check the README for known limitations.

+---

+### 🧙‍♀️ Magic curiosity

+In early Magic rules, the action we now know as “tap” was originally written as *turn the card sideways*.

+The curved tap symbol (⤵︎) was introduced later to make rules text shorter and more language-independent.

+Over time, this symbol became one of the most recognizable visual elements in trading card games and is now used far beyond Magic itself.

+Just a detail. ;)